vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 #### Preload currency data (optional)

-Before creating or using a currency bridge (e.g. scanning accounts, or every 2 minutes for synchronization), Ledger Live will try to preload some currency data (e.g. tokens, delegators,...) required for live-common feature to correctly work.
+Before creating or using a currency bridge (e.g. scanning accounts, or every 2 minutes for synchronization), Ledger Live will try to preload some currency data (e.g. tokens, delegators, etc) required for live-common feature to correctly work.

 This preloaded data will be stored in a persisted cache for future use, for Ledger Live to still work if temporarily offline, and speed up startup, depending on `getPreloadStrategy` (`preloadMaxAge` determines the data expiration that will trigger a refresh).